 CAFÉ DON RUIZ

 Even though coffee is a staple of the Puerto Rican diet-the climate and volcanic soil contribute to particularly flavorful beans-it was not until the mid-2000s that barista-fronted coffee shops were introduced, spurred by the opening of the Escuela de Café y Baristas.
 Today you can find a few artisan coffee shops in San Juan serving 100% Puerto Rican coffee.
 Stop by Café Don Ruiz, opened in 2013 and owned by a family trading in the coffee business since the 1960s.
 The coffee shop serves their own products, which are grown, handpicked, and roasted on their farm in the mountainous city of Yauco, 3,000 feet above sea level.
 While sipping on a traditional cortado and eating local pastries, don’t forget to check out the antique machinery in the back-the shop doubles as a museum.
 You don’t have to live in Puerto Rico to own a coffee shop.
 You can be anywhere in the world and want to get into this business.
 With that being said, even if you reside in the Midlands area of the UK and are looking to find a coffee supplier Birmingham, doing a quick google search could help you find the answer.
 You may have your own coffee shop sooner than you initially thought!
 If anyone is considering getting their own coffee shop, it’s important to differentiate the shop to stand out from other coffee suppliers around the world.
+As seen Inside London’s Coffee Festival, the bar has been set very high to be the best when it comes to all things coffee.
 Additionally, some people might want to consider using some pos hardware to make sure their coffee shop stays up to date with the latest technological features that help a business to bring in more sales and experience more success.
 Hopefully, more coffee shops will start benefiting from POS systems soon.